apache/zeppelin/docs/interpreter/jdbc.md

  </table>

 ### Phoenix

- Phoenix supports 'thick' and 'thin' connection types:
+ Phoenix supports `thick` and `thin` connection types:

- The thick client is faster, but must connect directly to ZooKeeper and HBase RegionServers.
+ - Thick client is faster, but must connect directly to ZooKeeper and HBase RegionServers.

- The thin client has fewer dependencies and connects through a [Phoenix Query Server](http://phoenix.apache.org/server.html) instance.
+ - Thin client has fewer dependencies and connects through a [Phoenix Query Server](http://phoenix.apache.org/server.html) instance.

- Use the appropriate phoenix.driver and phoenix.url for your connection type.
+Use the appropriate `phoenix.driver` and `phoenix.url` for your connection type.

 #### Properties:
  <table class="table-configuration">